limzykenneth/smark/readme.md

 This is mostly a note-to-self section.
 If you have problems using Smark, it might be listed down below, other than that might not be so useful.
 Following is just some expected problems:

 1. Return an object that contains original string, parsed string and type of match: example.source, example.smark, example.type
-1. Escape parsing of "" or '' (not advised but I guess should be an option)
 1. Possible restructure of code base.

 Next, some to dos:

+1. Finish test cases.
-1. Need to add class to facilitate styling.
+1. Facilitate styling.
 According to type.
+Use less.js nesting, ie. global smark class and individual object within.
 1. CLI use
 1. Default sizes
-1. Implement markdown like features as stated in note.txt